 Our Data Management Plan (DMP) is a living document, it needs to be shaped and updated as the project evolves.
 It needs to embrace all modifications and reflect on the oncoming tasks.
 It was written by month 6, i.e. April 2021.
-The first revision is scheduled to month 13, presented in this version, the second one to month 31, and the last one focusing on sustainability to month 48.
+The first revision was carried out in month 13, the second one in April 2023, while the last one focusing on sustainability is present document.